rluk001/rshell/README.md

 ---------
 ```

-1. When running the shell, it is unable to handle the && connector and the || connector together and print it out successfully.
+1. When running the shell, it is unable to handle the && connector and the || connector
+together and print it out successfully.

 2. Requires a semi-colon to run the program with the && and || on the same line.

 3. Running multiple & and | can cause the program to crash.

 4. Doesn't check if there is two &'s or |'s when it is used

+5. Does not contain the input redirection with "<<<"

+6. Having multiple inputs will result in taking the last one only.

+7. When using the || connector, it will consider it a pipe.

+8. Having more than two inputs or two outputs will result in an error.

 ```